noir-clojure/lib-noir/README.md

 ### Contributors

-There is a very pretty list of contributrs [here](https://github.com/noir-clojure/lib-noir/graphs/contributors)
+There is a very pretty list of contributors [here](https://github.com/noir-clojure/lib-noir/graphs/contributors)